JLRipley314/TeukolskyQNMFunctions.jl/README.md

 or looking at the publicly available qnm tables, e.g.
 Emanuele Berti's [tables of qnm](https://pages.jh.edu/eberti2/ringdown/).

-There have been some issues computing higher overtones as well if many radial resolution points are used (likely because Chebyshev pseudospectral operators are not very well conditioned), so always make sure to check the computed quasinormal mode with other methods.
+# Computing overtones

+The original version of this code (which made use of a pseudo-spectral discretization in the radial direction) had some issues computing higher overtones, since radial points were needed to resolve those modes.
+This likely because Chebyshev
+pseudospectral operators are not very well conditioned.

+The current version of the code makes use of a fully spectral method via the ApproxFun package (see above), and can now resolve higher overtones.
+See `examples/example_compute_qnm.jl` for example overtone calculations.

 # How to cite